 The Mountainwatch Detailed Forecast is provided by our resident meteorology sensei "The Grasshopper".
 The analysis is issued every morning and is intended to provide an additional human element to the automated forecast data provided above.
 Sometimes we won't agree exactly with the model data - but if we ever call something significantly different we'll do our best to explain why.

 Over the border, Perisher was probably picking up snow about the tops by around 10pm, and they might be talking about 15cm up high, but from what I can from the weather station it will only be 5 to 10cm at 1750m.

 In the south, Baw Baw has been smashed with 30mm of precip while the temperature has hovered around 0 degrees.
 So I’m guessing there’s a sleety mess about 1500m, but below 1400m I suspect some damage has been done.

 Any remaining flurries should be snuffed out tomorrow morning as a high pressure system moves in over the south.
 The will mean mostly fine weather returns for several days, but a south-easterly on Friday might just push a flurry up into NSW.

 Image of the day:

 That's all from the Grasshopper.
 Wanna keep your finger on the pulse of all things snow?
-Join my new weekly email list below.
-If you have a question or feedback for me hit me up at email@example.com, on my facebook page, twitter, or join in the Facebook discussion below.
+Join my new weekly email list by filling in the box above.
+If you have a question or feedback for me hit me up at firstname.lastname@example.org, on my facebook page, twitter, or join in the Facebook discussion below.

 Snow Forecast Discussion